 These Caramel Filled Chocolate Cookies pair together the delicious combination of chocolate and caramel that’s impossible to resist.
-Baking up chewy chocolate cookies stuffed with a caramel candy created some mighty tasty cookies!
+Baking up chewy chocolate cookies stuffed with caramel candies created some mighty tasty cookies!

 These Easy Chocolate Caramel Cookies will give you your chocolate and caramel fix!
 Just try to resist going back for seconds!